casa-albore-en/casa-albore-en.github.io/_pages/upstairs.md

   * Internet access in the summer or upon prior arrangement.
   * Total surface area: 75m² (over 800 sq. ft)
   * No smoking
-  * Parking in the hamlet, and reserved space a little further down
+  * Parking in the hamlet, 50 yards away

 ## Visitors' book